anoncam/big-bang/docs/understanding-bigbang/configuration/base-config.md

 Big Bang is a declarative, continuous delivery tool for core DoD hardened and approved packages into a Kubernetes cluster.

-> _This is a mirror of a government repo hosted on [Repo1](https://repo1.dso.mil/) by [DoD Platform One](http://p1.dso.mil/).
-Please direct all code changes, issues and comments to https://repo1.dso.mil/platform-one/big-bang/bigbang_

 ## Getting Started

 To start using Big Bang, you will need to create your own Big Bang environment tailored to your needs.
 The [Big Bang customer template](https://repo1.dso.mil/platform-one/big-bang/customers/template/) is provided for you to copy into your own Git repository and begin modifications.